 Flying into Phuket –

-Located in the Andaman Sea, Phuket is actually Thailand’s biggest island, although it’s connected to the mainland via the Sarasin Bridge.
-Phuket has its own unique feel and character, plus with 36 beaches and a lush jungle interior to explore, it’s no doubt the best place to start any Thai island-hopping adventure!
+Located in the Andaman Sea, Phuket is Thailand’s biggest island, although it is connected to the mainland via the Sarasin Bridge.
+More than this though, Phuket has its own unique character, 36 beaches and a lush jungle interior… Making it the best place to start any Thai island-hopping adventure!

 Day One: Seeing Phuket’s Highlights –

-From its magnificent Big Buddha to the stunning Wat Chalong temple, there are so many exciting places to visit in Phuket.
-So, on the first day of my one week in Thailand, I decided to book a Phuket City Tour through GetYourGuide.
+From its magnificent Big Buddha Statue to the stunning Wat Chalong temple, there are so many exciting places to visit in Phuket.
+So, on the first day of my one week in Thailand, I decided to book a Phuket City Tour.
 This allowed me to see most of the island’s highlights, with the added bonus of hearing about its rich history from a local guide!

 Plus, the tour ended in Phuket’s historic old town, which is a hive of activity!
 Here the Colourful Sino-Portuguese style houses are a photographer’s heaven.
 I happily spent the evening looking around its various shops and markets, which sell all the homemade souvenirs you could ever need.